Hospitals are Bleeding Data

 A common pitfall in IT is failure to validate.
 This applies to checking the effectiveness of enforcement mechanisms in blocking prohibited actions.
 The article When Enforcement Doesn’t… lays out how intelligent NetFlow processing can address unauthorized changes to configuration that leave systems vulnerable to compromise.

 Healthcare organizations have become a prime target for exploit.
 Criminals are stealing millions of patient records a year.
 State sponsored operatives are also turning their focus on the research data being collected.
 The long standing and pervasive vulnerabilities in hospitals have made them easy to pick off.
-Intelligent Network Security Visibility and forensic logging from the StealthWatch System can make it much more difficult for attackers to succeed.
+Intelligent network behavioral anomaly detection (NBAD) and forensic logging from StealthWatch can make it much more difficult for attackers to succeed.